AnnotationPortal/DatathonandHackathon.github.io/README.md

    - Your score and a brief interpretation (e.g., “moderate agreement,” “high agreement”)

 ---

-### Deliverables for Challenge #2: Modeling and Evaluation
+**Deliverables for Challenge #2:**

-Build and evaluate a transformer-based system for detecting antisemitic content using our pre-annotated gold standard datasets.
+   - Build and evaluate a transformer-based system for detecting antisemitic content using our pre-annotated gold standard datasets.

 1. **Modeling Output**
    - Fine-tune a transformer model (e.g., DeBERTa, RoBERTa, BERTweet, HateBERT) using the provided annotated datasets.